-- (i) Any request by a student to amend their programme of study or withdraw from a programme or paper must be made in writing. - (ii) The date of receipt of the course amendment request by the faculty/school/department will be the date used to calculate any refund that may be applicable. - (iii) The University reserves the right to request additional supporting information before any course amendment request is considered. - (iv) Where the student's account has a credit balance which is clearly attributable to an overpayment of fees, any such balance will be refunded in full. - (v) Where any enrolment and/or financial transaction resulting in a credit balance on the student's account, other than those defined in clauses 5.5.1(iv), 5.5.2, 5.5.3 and 5.5.4, a refund will be given less a \$20 administration charge.
+- Any request by a student to amend their programme of study or withdraw from a programme or paper must be made in writing. - (ii) Non-payment of fees, ceasing to attend, or verbally advising a member of staff will not be accepted as notice of amendment or withdrawal. - (iii) The date of receipt by the faculty/school/department of the course amendment or withdrawal request will be the date used to calculate any refund that may be applicable. - (iv) The University reserves the right to request additional supporting information before any course amendment request is considered. - (v) Where the student's account has a credit balance which is clearly attributable to an overpayment of fees, any such balance will be refunded in full. - (vi) Where any enrolment and/or financial transaction resulting in a credit balance on the student's account, other than those defined in clauses 5.5.1(v), 5.5.2, 5.5.3 and 5.5.4, a refund will be given less a \$20 administration charge.
 In the case where a credit balance is insufficient to cover the total amount of the administration charge, the administration charge will be adjusted to equal the amount of the credit balance.